offsoc/forgejo/options/setting/config-cheat-sheet.md

 - <a name="mailer.override_header.Reply-To" href="#mailer.override_header.Reply-To">`mailer.override_header.Reply-To`</a>:
   Reply-To mail addresses.
   Multiple addresses may be specified, separated by comma, e.g. `test@example.com, test2@example.com`.
-  This is empty by default, use it only if you know what you need it for:
+  This is empty by default, use it only if you know what you need it for.:
   ```ini
   Reply-To =
   ```